 Country: United States.

-“Pirates of the Caribbean: The Curse of the Black Pearl (Movie 2003)” notes
+“Pirates of the Caribbean: The Curse of the Black Pearl (2003): Johnny Depp” notes

 Pirates of the Caribbean: The Curse of the Black Pearl movie credits via the American Film Institute (AFI) Catalog website.